defunkt/colored/README.md

 ## Colored2

-This is a fork of Chris (defunkt) Wanstrath's colored gem, which appears to be no longer supported.
+This is an actively maintained fork of Chris (defunkt) Wanstrath's gem [colored](https://github.com/defunkt/colored), which appears to be no longer supported.

-This fork comes with a slightly spruced up syntax and RSPec.
+This fork comes with a slightly spruced up syntax, some additional features, and a test suite written in [RSpec](http://rspec.info/).

 ## Usage

-In addition to the simple syntax of the original gem, which affected only the string to the left of the method call, the "bang" syntax affects a string to the right.
+In addition to the simple syntax of the original gem, which affected only the string to the left of the method call, the new "bang" syntax affects a string to the right.
 If the block or a method argument is provided, the contents is wrapped in the color, and the color is then reset back.

 If no block or argument is provided, the color is left open-ended, and must be explicitly reset – when using the 'bang' notation.

 ![](doc/colored2-session1.png)